iwu78/binary/_posts/2023-11-14-funnybuttonclicking.md

 comments: false
 layout: post
 title: Funny Button Clicking
-description: Intermediate for the anding colors page.
-We just started with 48 buttons, have fun clicking them all!
+description: Intermediate for the ANDing colors page.
+We started with 48 buttons, have fun clicking them all!!
 type: hacks
 courses: { compsci: {week: 1} }
 ---